blog

 - Previous filler that was not dissolved before re-treatment

-Lip filler gone above lip is one of the most common visible signs of migration, creating a “shelf” effect above the vermilion border.
+Lip filler gone above lip is a common visible sign of migration.
+It creates a “shelf” effect above the vermilion border.

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.